Library Predicates

 1 + 1 = 4

 What on earth happened here?
 Internally, destruct replaced 1 with a fresh variable, and, trying to be helpful, it also replaced the occurrence of 1 within the unary representation of each number in the goal.
-This has the net effect of decrementing each of these numbers.
-If you are doing a proof and encounter a strange transmutation like this, there is a good chance that you should go back and replace a use of destruct with inversion.
+Then, within the O case of the proof, we replace the fresh variable with O. This has the net effect of decrementing each of these numbers.

 Abort.